-Ureas are substitute compounds.
+Urea is a substitute compound.
 Most of the urea type pesticides are nonselective and are usually applied to the soil as a pre-emergent herbicide.
 These herbicides also have post emergent uses and are used for foliar applications.
 This class of herbicide attaches to soil very firmly, persists for a long time, and is absorbed by the plant roots.
 Their mode of action is to inhibit photosynthesis.
-Some of the most commonly used ureas in right-of-ways are diuron or diuron and bromacil.
+Some of the most commonly used urea in right-of-ways are diuron or diuron and bromacil.